-Take 25-year-old Connor Durman from this season of Love Island.
+Take 25-year-old Connor Durman from ITV2's Love Island.
 According to Edinburgh based New Town Dental Care, Google searches for 'Thailand teeth', 'veneers Thailand' and 'Thailand veneers price' saw a 100% increase after he revealed he’d flown all the way to Thailand to get his porcelain veneers.

 Us Brits are often the butt of bad teeth jokes.
 However, with the influence of social media and the perfect celebrity gnashers we’re now constantly exposed to, millennials have begun to develop a desire to improve their smiles.
 This has seen the demand for cosmetic dentistry skyrocket.
 But while 59% of those surveyed by Barclays said they were willing to spend money in order to achieve the 'perfect smile', the average amount they would shell out was £1,121 – which won’t get you very far here.

 Cue the rise in dental tourism.
 Like Durman, young adults across the UK are being lured by cheap prices in countries like Hungary, Poland, Turkey, Bulgaria and sometimes as far as India or Thailand.
 But can travelling abroad for your dental work involve major risks?

 Dentist Dr Christian Pintado believes so.
 "These days, high-end aesthetic dentistry has a minimal invasive approach.
 We try to restore enamel and dentine as much as possible, avoiding aggressive dental preparations like shaving down teeth.
 However, due to time constraints when going abroad for treatment, it is much more common to undergo irreversible invasive smile makeovers.
 Issues with the joints of the jaw, gum and nerve inflammation, long-term sensitivity, gum recession and chipping are commonplace."